Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Discussions

 {\bf ACKNOWLEDGEMENT}

-The work is supported in part by the National Natural Science Foundation of China (Grants 11575254, 11447105, and 11475227), Chinese Academy of Sciences Visiting Professorship for Senior International Scientists (Grant 2013T2J0010), China Scholarship Council, Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (Grants 2015-R1D1A1A0-1057578 and 2015-R1D1A1A0-1059407), and by Konkuk University.
+~~~The work is supported in part by National Natural Science Foundation of China (Grant No. 11575254), China Scholarship Council, and Basic Science Research Program through the National Research Foundation of Korea funded by the Ministry of Education (Grants 2015-R1D1A1A0-1057578 and 2018-R1D1A1B0-7045163), and by the Center for Quantum Spacetime at Sogang University.